mientjan/react-native-markdown-renderer/README.md

 | ext    | extension to be used for dest files. |
 `;

-class Page extends PureComponent {
+export default class Page extends PureComponent {

   static propTypes = {};
   static defaultProps = {};